codeforamerica/form-flow/README.md

 validated by Smarty.
 The `inputName` parameter is the name of the associated address that will be linked to each of the Street Address, Apartment Number (as Street Address 2), City, State and Zipcode fields.
-In example, a inputName of
+In example, an inputName of
 `homeAddress` will result in the following fields: